mdinicola/supereffective/CONTRIBUTING.md

 # SuperEffective Contributing Guide

-> IMPORTANT: This project, as well as [supereffective-assets](https://github.com/itsjavi/supereffective-assets)
-> are being rewritten from scratch under [supereffective-next](https://github.com/itsjavi/supereffective-next),
-> so contributions to this repository should not add new features, but rather fix bugs or pave the way
-> to migrate to the new version of the website.

 Thanks for your interest to contribute to `SuperEffective`.
 Please take a moment and read through this guide:

 ## Repository